Blame it on the audience

 In his adventure, he meets diverse characters, more or less dead or moral, human or beast-like, all towards the purpose of testing him.
 The primary gist of the movie is that the protagonist fails in a big way.
 So, not being a classical format type of movie, the outcome and moral of the story are also certainly different from what you'd expect.
 It's about failure, shame, and the loss of honor as opposed to the gaining of it.

 You really don't have to be a genius to figure that out as much.
-Although it would help if in the past you would have made an exercise of sometimes thinking in parallel, in abstract, obscure, metaphorical directions; even in nonsensical ways.
-It is your right not to do that of course!
+Although it would help if, in the past, you had made an exercise of sometimes thinking in parallel, in abstract, obscure, metaphorical directions, even in nonsensical ways.
+It is your right not to do that, of course!
 But it is also your loss and, in all actuality, everyone's loss.

 A 14th-century chivalric romance